-This year Philippe Patay himself, founder of Fjallabak, is supposed to lead a two-week long bird trip to the far-off North West Peninsula in June, but because of coronavirus we do not know today (April 20, 2020) if our bird trips will leave next June.
-The birds that currently arrive in Iceland by the thousands will have a great period of tranquility this year for their breeding season and for nesting.
+This year Philippe Patay himself, founder of Fjallabak, will lead a two-week long bird trip to the far-off North West Peninsula in June, The birds that currently arrive in Iceland by the thousands will have a great period of tranquility this year for their breeding season and for nesting.
 We can rejoice in this, even if it is very frustrating for all of us.

-But we are thinking of next year 2021 and already we will be offering few departures:
+We are thinking of next year 2023 and already we will be offering few departures:

 - A trip in July which will take us to the seabird colonnies during the feeding period.